numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

      of the structure seems unlikely after registration.

-Since there is a fairly large API surface concerning datatypes, further changes or the limitation of a certain function to currently existing datatypes is likely to occur.
+Since there is a fairly large API surface concerning datatypes, further changes or the limitation certain function to currently existing datatypes is likely to occur.
 For example functions which use the type number as input should be replaced with functions taking DType classes instead.